nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 ```

-### Spine Security Proxy (SSP) errors ###
+### Spine Secure Proxy (SSP) errors ###

-When the Spine security proxy cannot or will not process a request then one of the following errors SHALL be used to return debug details:
+When the Spine Secure Proxy cannot or will not process a request then one of the following errors SHALL be used to return debug details:

 | HTTP code | Issue type | Description of error  |
 | --------- | ------- | ----------- |